Billzxl/LLM-material/README.md

 ⭐ indicates that a material is excellent and probably worth reading

-🔥 indicates that a material is well-known in its field
+🔥 indicates that a material is well-known in its field or popular now